Rebirth-Project/version-comparator/README.md

 VersionComparator vc = new VersionComparatorBuilder().build();

 //create a minimal version comparator
-//version to check is in this format X.Y.Z VersionComparator vc = new VersionComparatorBuilder().useMinimalVersionParser().build();
+//version to check is in this format X.Y or X.Y.Z VersionComparator vc = new VersionComparatorBuilder().useMinimalVersionParser().build();

 //create a semantic version comparator (https://semver.org/)